radiomicsgroup/dMRIMC/manuals/histology_to_signals.md

 ## Code
 ### Simulations
+(For such batch processing, it is recommended to recompile MCDC without the notification functionality)
 - `create_config_files_ALL_STRUCTURES.py`: Creates MCDC configuration files for the whole substrate (extracellular simulation)
 - `create_config_files_MISC.py`: Creates MCDC configuration files for each cell in the substrate, or for each element of a cellular feature such as lumen (intracellular simulation)
 - `manual_testing.py`: Runs some post-simulation tests on the trajectory files